MelvinForJESUS/word_of_god/README.md

 ## Development Status

 This app is a work in progress.
 Expect updates and potential changes.
 Feedback is welcome!
-Please report any issues or suggestions [Link to your GitHub Issues page or your preferred contact method].
+Please report any issues or suggestions.

 **Note:** The app's responsiveness (font sizes, layout) may not be perfect on all screen sizes yet.
 This is an area of ongoing development.